New Helldivers 2 patch fixes Super Credit bugs plus "Riddler" glitch that allowed infinite orbital lasers

 One thing I have been wondering about Helldivers 2 lately is, can the bugs or automatons win?
 If people don't sign in for a whole week, will we wake up to find that one faction has conquered Super Earth?
 Will the bugs and automatons proceed to wage war against each other in our absence, or will they form a truce and divide up Super Earth between them, with the bugs presiding over some kind of rewilded hippy ecotopia, while the automatons initiate Fully Automated Luxury Communism?

 These questions - well, OK, not precisely these questions - have been somewhat on the minds of the Helldivers 2 playerbase lately, with some worrying that leaving Operations incomplete while farming missions for credits and medals would allow the enemy to strengthen their grip on each contested planet.
-A developer has since confirmed that this isn't how the Galactic War campaign works, but still - how, dare I say, ironic would it be, if Super Earth fell because the gamers were too busy grinding to attend to their strategic objectives.
+A developer has since confirmed that this isn't how the Galactic War campaign works, but still - how amazing it would be if Super Earth fell because the Helldivers were too busy grinding to attend to their strategic objectives.